wowbagger84/ProcessingLite/README.md

    (You will still have all MonoBehaviour functionality).
 4. Use the supported commands in Start or Update.

+> *Please note that origin will be placed at the bottom left corner (In Processing, it's in the top left corner).*

 ## Supported Commands
 All these commands might not have full support (Example: rounded corners on rectangles).
 The base version of these commands should work.